UniVideo: Unified Understanding, Generation, and Editing for Videos: Experiments

 \section{Experiments}

-In this section, we first describe the implementation details in \autoref{sec:implementation_details}.
-Then, we present main results in \autoref{sec:main_results}.
+In this section, we first describe the implementation details of \texttt{\model} in \autoref{sec:implementation_details}.
+Then, we present the main results in \autoref{sec:main_results}.
 We conduct a comprehensive benchmark of \model with SoTA methods across a broad spectrum of video understanding and generation tasks.
 Our results show that \model's strong unified capabilities across all settings.
-Next, we demonstrate the zero shot generalization ability of \model and analysis the visual prompt understanding ability in \autoref{sec:model_analysis}.
+Next, we demonstrate the zero-shot generalization ability of \model and analyze the visual prompt understanding ability in \autoref{sec:model_analysis}.
 Finally, we validate the design choices of \model through ablation studies in \autoref{sec:ablation_study}.
+We discuss the design choices for aligning the MLLM and the Diffusion generator in Appendix \autoref{sec:model_design}.